hakkabon/SlidingToolbar/README.md

 ```
 ## Sample App
-There is demo project available at [SlidingToolbar-Demo ](https://github.com/hakkabon/SlidingToolbar-Demo)  with sample code explaing the use of the component.
+There is demo project available at [SlidingToolbar-Demo ](https://github.com/hakkabon/SlidingToolbar-Demo)  with sample code explaining the use of the component.

 ## License
 MIT